The First National Bank Of Mapleton

 1902 $20 Blue Seal National Bank Note

-The First National Bank Of Mapleton also printed 610 sheets of Type1 1929 $10 national bank notes.
-This is a small print range, but it does not guarantee rarity.
+The First National Bank Of Mapleton also printed 400 sheets of Type1 1929 $10 national bank notes.
+That may sound like a very small number, and it is.
+However, when it comes to small size notes, that print range usually allows for a handful of survivors.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note